ultravioletrs/cocos-docs/docs/getting-started.md

 ### Reading the results

-Since this algorithm doesn't have a datasets we can go straight ro reading the results
+Since this algorithm doesn't have a dataset we can go straight to reading the results

 ```bash
 ./build/cocos-cli result ./private.pem
 ```

-The output will be simillar to this:
+The output will be similar to this:

 ```bash
 2024/08/12 00:06:54 Retrieving computation result file